Platform-OS/platformos-documentation/_PlatformOS/getting-started/pages/creating-page.md

 ## Steps

-Creating a Page is a four-step process:
+Creating a page is a four-step process:

-1. Create a directory for Pages
+1. Create a directory for pages
-2. Create a Page file
+2. Create a page file
-3. Edit the Page file
+3. Edit the page file
 4. Deploy and check

-### Step 1: Create a directory for Pages
+### Step 1: Create a directory for pages

 Pages should be placed into the `views/pages` directory inside `marketplace_builder`.